MahamudulHasanAbid/Numerical_method_sesional/README.md

 # Numerical_method_sesional
-This code are not mine.
-These were given by our course teacher on this subject.
+These codes are not mine.
+Our course teacher gave these on this subject.
 I am keeping these as I want to practice mathematics later.